This is a collaborative post.

 We all dread the phrase ‘Mum, I’m bored!’
 Keeping your children occupied and entertained is no mean feat.
 The average child’s attention span is between two to five minutes for each year of their age.
 So, for example, a six-year-old should be able to concentrate for between 12 and 32 minutes depending on the activity.
 Throughout the day, this are a huge amount of activities us mums need to come up with to avoid the wails of boredom especially in the winter holidays!

 So, what is going to keep them entertained?
 In winter, this can feel like even more of a challenge as we often must come up with more indoor activities than usual.
-Here are 3 ways to keep your kids entertained this winter!
+Here are a few ways to keep your kids entertained this winter!

 - Send them Scavenging

 Scavenger hunts are a perfect way to keep the kids busy and are ideal for winter as you can set them up indoors or outdoors – no matter what the weather!
 They’re easy to create and can be done to suit any budget and any age.
 Create excitement and competition by making a list of items for them to find and give them a set amount of time to do it in.
 The great thing about scavenger hunts is that you can pick items that already exist, so you don’t have to spend money buying items or time hiding things!
 They are a perfect way to teach your children to think outside the box and solve problems.